KILLER SATELLITES CONTROLLING BAD BUOYS

 What is a FAD?
 Greenpeace.

-In addition to giving away the location of large schools of fish and sharks, Iridium satellite beacons also contain toxic plastics and e-waste such as:
+In addition to giving away the location of large schools of fish and sharks for profit, Iridium satellite beacons also contain toxic, hazardous and carcinogenic plastic pollution and e-waste such as:

-– printed circuit boards containing persistent organic pollutants (POP)
+– printed circuit boards containing hazardous ‘forever chemical’ Persistent Organic Pollutants (POP)

 – Nickel MH and alkaline batteries

-That’s why we are calling on Iridium to immediately STOP cashing in on overfishing by pulling the plug on their dirty satellite services to the Spanish fishing industry, in particular these three dangerous and unsustainable satellite buoy manufacturers:
+That’s why NGOs are calling on Iridium to respond to our letter and to immediately STOP cashing in on overfishing by pulling the plug on their satellite services to the Spanish fishing fleet.
+In particular these three dangerous, unsustainable and toxic satellite buoy manufacturers:

 1) Zunibal